vijayrana177/fresher-machin-test/README.md

 ### "View Contact Details" Screen

+Refer to the [View Contact Details](https://github.com/abdulbitcot/fresher-machin-test/blob/main/screens/Screen4.png) Screen

 - You have to create a modal for **View Contact Details**.
 - When I click on Eye icon (View icon) from the contact list then  **View Contact Details** Modal should be open and all the data should be shown.

+### "Search Contact" Screen

+Refer to the [Search Contact](https://github.com/abdulbitcot/fresher-machin-test/blob/main/screens/Screen5.png) Screen

+- When I write any this thing in the search field it should be search by first name, last name and phone number.